-- · the rate of progress and cost of our clinical studies, preclinical studies and other discovery and research and development activities; - the costs associated with establishing manufacturing and commercialization capabilities; - the costs of acquiring or investing in businesses, product candidates and technologies; - the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - the costs and timing of seeking and obtaining FDA and other regulatory approvals; - the effect of competing technological and market developments; - · the economic and other terms and timing of any collaboration, licensing or other arrangements into which we may enter; and - the impact of us being a public entity.
+- Let the rate of progress and cost of our clinical studies, preclinical studies and other discovery and research and development activities; - □ the costs associated with establishing manufacturing and commercialization capabilities; - □ the costs of acquiring or investing in businesses, product candidates and technologies; - □ the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - □ the costs and timing of seeking and obtaining FDA and other regulatory approvals; - □ the effect of competing technological and market developments; - □ the economic and other terms and timing of any collaboration, licensing or other arrangements into which we may enter; and - \Box the impact of us being a public entity.

-Until we can generate a sufficient amount of product revenue to finance our cash requirements, which we may never do, we expect to finance future cash needs primarily through public or private equity offerings, or strategic collaborations.
+Until we can generate a sufficient amount of product revenue to finance our cash requirements, which we may never do, we expect to finance future cash needs primarily through public or private equity and debt offerings, and/or strategic collaborations.
 The sale of equity and convertible debt securities may result in dilution to our stockholders and certain of those securities may have rights senior to those of our shares of capital stock.
 If we raise additional funds through the issuance of preferred stock, convertible debt securities or other debt financing, these securities or other debt could contain covenants that would restrict our operations.
 Any other third-party funding arrangement could require us to relinquish valuable rights.
 Economic conditions may affect the availability of funds and activity in equity markets.
 We do not know whether additional funding will be available on acceptable terms, or at all.
-If we are not able to secure additional funding when needed, we may have to delay, reduce the scope of or eliminate one or more of our clinical trials or research and development programs or make changes to our operating plan.
-In addition, we may have to seek a partner for one or more of our product candidates at an earlier stage of development, which would lower the economic value of those programs to us.
+If we are not able to secure additional funding when needed, we may have to seek a partner for one or more of our product candidates at an earlier stage of development, which would lower the economic value of those programs to us.